-Network performance plays a key role in mobile apps success, and one of the crucial steps of the network improvement process is monitoring.
+Network performance plays a key role in mobile apps success, and while we are working on improvement, we know that one of the crucial steps of the process is monitoring.
 But not every tool will give you the same insights, and that's why we previously made a top of mobile app monitoring tools.
-This time we decided to go further and help you understand how easy is the integration process of these tools in an actual mobile app, and what specific metrics each tool allows us to collect and measure.
+This time I decided to go further and help you understand how easy is the integration process of these tools in an actual mobile app, and what specific metrics each tool allows us to collect and measure.

 At this stage, the integration speed is particularly relevant to me.
 According to the documentation, this tool supports both Android and iOS operating systems and should be very easy to integrate, launch the app, and start seeing statistics through the Firebase Console.

 Regarding the system setup for monitoring tools integration, my starting point is the Android app developed in